-Yes, some businesses need continuous power and cannot afford a power shutoff.
-However, allowing Bloom Boxes to be used to provide "back-up" power is like killing a flea with a tank.
-It would be much better for the climate to use back-up diesel power only during power shutoffs than to use fracked gaspowered fuel cells continuously.
-In fact, it would take 150 days of diesel generator use to produce the same CO2e emissions as the Bloom Boxes would produce each year.
+A better solution, until battery storage capacity is sufficient, is to allow diesel generators to provide backup power to critical businesses only during shutoffs.
+This would avoid further building out the fossil gas infrastructure that San José's gas ban is designed to avoid.
+It would be much better for the climate to use back-up diesel power only during power shutoffs than to use fracked gas-powered fuel cells continuously.
+In fact, it would take 150 days of diesel generator use to produce the same CO2e emissions as the Bloom Boxes would produce each year!
+And once cleaner forms of backup power are available, the diesel generators can be discontinued, whereas the dirty gas-powered fuel cells would be used for at least five years to a decade or more.